One of my favorite filters through which to make choices is the question: Who benefits if I do this? Who benefits if I don’t do this?

 Much of my behavior is unconsciously driven by a desire to propitiate fear.
 Speeding, perfectionism, toxic positivity, trying well past the point I should have turned away, finishing tasks quickly rather than well, judging my worth in terms of doing rather than being, the list goes on.
 Some part of me believes if I do it right, find a way to work harder or be a better person, fear will go away and I’ll be secure, happy, beloved.

 I recognize the taste and smell of that belief.
-It’s the same one I thought I’d discarded when I wrote that first blog post.
+It’s the same one I thought I’d discarded when I wrote my first blog post.

 I’m still pleasing, but now I’m pleasing fear rather than people.